haard19/linux/CMPE_283/Assignment_2/README.md

 #### Steps:

-1. We followed the steps to install the VM, then Ubuntu on our Intel-based MacBook pro.
+1. We followed the steps to install the VM, then Ubuntu on our Intel-based machine.
 Installed ISO - Ubuntu, allocated disk space of 150GB.

 2. We have cloned the Linux github repository, using following command:
 ```